Bush Blitz TeachLive

 - Be physically fit and active, and prepared to work up to 8 hours a day in the field.

-- Depending on where you live, you might need to allow at least one day before and after the expedition to travel to and from the expedition base camp.
+- For this expedition, you will likely need to allow at least one day before and after the expedition to travel to and from the expedition base camp as it is quite remote.

 - Participate and engage in daily field activities, including any community events.
 Fieldwork times may vary and you will need to be flexible with your time (both daytime and evening fieldwork will occur).

-- Write and upload a blog each day to the Bush Blitz TeachLive website, including a 'teachable moment' to ensure your students learn from your experience.
+- Write and upload a blog each day to the Bush Blitz TeachLive website, including a 'teachable moment' or a fun activity, to ensure your students learn from your experience.

 - After collaboration with fellow participants/scientists/Earthwatch staff, aim to implement a biodiversity-themed project at your school.